codeenigma/ce-deploy/roles/_meta/README.md

+# "Meta"
-# "Meta roles" that group other roles together.
+Roles that bundles other individual roles together for tackling common use cases.